MicrosoftDocs/azure-dev-docs/articles/java/migration/includes/ha-dr-for-jboss-build-javaee-cafe.md

 ms.date: 11/28/2024
 ---

 1. Use the following steps to build the Java EE Cafe sample.
-These steps assume that you have a local environment with Git and Maven installed:
+These steps assume that you have a local environment with Git and Maven installed.

     1. Use the following command to clone the source code from GitHub and check out the tag corresponding to this version of the article: